adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 > "Lots of sites get this wrong and it’s really annoying.
 When the user navigates using the browser’s forward or back button the scroll position should be the same as it was last time they were on the page.
 This sometimes works correctly on Facebook but sometimes doesn’t.
 Google+ always seems to lose your scroll position."

-Clicking forward or back should remember the scroll position, but unfortunately, as SPAs rely on faux navigation this functionality is absent.
+Clicking forward or back should remember the scroll position, but unfortunately, as SPAs rely on faux navigation this functionality is lost.

 Upon navigation, the application will need to remember the scroll position so that it can be retrieved later.
 This is a topic heavily related to "Navigation and fast back" discussed previously.